tpunder/fm-sbt-s3-resolver/README.md

 }
 ```

-If you are really lazy and want to provide static credentials something like this should work:
+If you are really lazy and want to provide static credentials using this in your `build.sbt` file will work:

 ```scala
 import com.amazonaws.auth.{AWSStaticCredentialsProvider, BasicAWSCredentials}